Alliances in the states contradict 10 of the 12 presidential slates | Elections 2022

 “Brazilian states have characteristics that do not necessarily correspond to the point of view of politics at the national level and that is why this type of alliance, which seems incongruous, ends up happening”, explains Cláudio Couto, professor of political science at FGV-EAESP.

-He adds that, “often, there are issues that are considered electoral strategy, much more than a greater affinity from an ideological point of view”.
+He adds that “often there are issues that are considered to be electoral strategy, much more than a greater affinity from an ideological point of view”.
 For Couto, however, this does not necessarily represent a problem.
 “A country as diverse as Brazil supports this diversity,” he says.

 See the detailed status of each candidacy for the Presidency of the Republic, in alphabetical order:

-Former finance minister and ex-governor of Ceará Ciro Gomes is on his fourth attempt at Palácio do Planalto, this time on a pure ticket: he will have as deputy Ana Paula Matos (PDT), current deputy mayor of Salvador.
+Former finance minister and former governor of Ceará Ciro Gomes is on his fourth attempt at Palácio do Planalto, this time on a pure ticket: he will have Ana Paula Matos (PDT), current deputy mayor of Salvador, as his deputy.
 Although it has not formalized a national coalition with any party, the PDT has alliances in the states with parties of 6 opposing plates in the presidential race: Lula, Bolsonaro, Simone Tebet, Eymael, Pablo Marçal and Soraya Thronicke.

 Connections, in the states, of the parties on Ciro’s ticket to the Presidency — Photo: Kayan Albertin/Arte g1